tsolomko/BitByteData/2-0-Plans.md

 ## Add (more) means of conversion between readers

-Currently, there exist converting initializers from ByteReader to `L/MsbBitReader`.
-With 2.0 update I am planning to add several more: from `L/MsbBitReader` to byte reader(s), and between `LsbBitReader` and `MsbBitReader`.
-While, I don't currently have any use case for these conversions, with the proposed above plan for restructuring BitByteData, these initializers would be extremely easy to implement and, potentially, even possible to implement as extension methods to corresponding protocols
+Currently, we have converting initializers from the `ByteReader` to `L/MsbBitReader`.
+In 2.0 update I would like to add a couple of more: from `L/MsbBitReader` to byte reader(s).
+While I can't imagine any use cases for these conversions, with the plan for restructuring BitByteData proposed above these initializers would be extremely easy to implement and, potentially, even possible to implement as extension methods to corresponding protocols.

 ## Add missing methods to protocols

-In 1.x updates there were several new methods introduced both to readers and writers.
+In 1.x updates several new methods were introduced both to readers and writers.
 For the reasons of backwards compatibility and SemVer, these new methods haven't been added to any of the protocols.
 The major 2.0 update is the perfect opportunity to introduce them as new protocol requirements.
 It is also possible that some of the new and old protocols' methods could be even provided with default implementation, but I haven't yet assessed that.